Why SEO Is Useful For Self-Publishing Authors

 SEO For Self-Publishing Authors

-You don’t need to be an expert in Search Engine Optimization (SEO).
-Even basic SEO for authors can help you sell books.
+You don’t need to become an expert in Search Engine Optimization (SEO).
+However, some basic knowledge can help an author promote their books.

 People use search engines every day.